helloitsian/alloi/README.md

 # Alloi

-Alloi is a simple, fast, and close to the metal Frontend Framework.
+Alloi is a simple and close to the metal Frontend Framework.

 ## Example
 ### Alloi Code